 Take bus number 87 or 134 to Nampo dong.

-Another must on a Busan itinerary is something you’re able to smell before you see.
-Jagalchi Market hold the title of the biggest fish market in all of Korea.
-Originally the market sold a greater variety, though after the Korean war it was solidified as a purely fish orientated market and played a role in Busan’s booming development.
+Another must on a Busan itinerary is something you’re able to smell before you see it.
+Jagalchi Market holds the title of the biggest fish market in all of Korea.
+Originally the market sold a greater variety, though, after the Korean War, it was solidified as a purely fish-orientated market and played a role in Busan’s booming development.

 Within the building are three rows of aquariums separated between each vendor’s personal storefront.
-The aquatic life seemingly repeat themselves to infinity.
+The aquatic life seemingly repeats itself to infinity.
 Any and every fish, crustacean and everything else in the ocean can be found.
 Clams, monstrous crabs, lobsters, all manner of fish (some of which are enormous) and things that are a complete mystery.

 To Next Stop: